orchid00/The_Carpentries_info/carpentries_style_shared_lessons.md

 # Carpentries style materials

+Here are a collection of Carpentries style lessons.
+These are not part of the official carpentries curriculum, but are a good source of inspiration whenever you need them.
+Would be awesome if you could add examples! please contact me

+If you want your lessons to be part of the currilumn you can propose them to [The Carpentries Incubator](https://github.com/carpentries-incubator/proposals): The Incubator will serve as a single point of entry for lessons or ideas at any stage in the development process.

 ## R

 - Git using Rstudio https://stijnvanhoey.github.io/git-Rstudio-course/ This is a short lesson to teach git from RStudio